TayChris92/Command-Line-Arg-Parsing-Example/README.md

 Example:
 -c C01 Math

-You can add as many coursesas you want as long as they don't conflict with each others courseIds and you use the -c prefix
+You can add as many courses as you want as long as they don't conflict with each others courseIDs and you use the -c prefix

 Adding and assigning Students to classes:
 -s "First Name" "Last Name" "CourseId" ...